Data centre water consumption (2021)

 Sustainability is becoming a key issue for data center operators.
 Investors, customers and legislators are increasingly demanding carbon emissions reporting and 100% renewable energy use.
 Organizations risk charges of greenwashing if purchased renewable energy certificates are the main or only component of sustainability strategies; many are now using instruments such as power purchase agreements to procure renewable energy for their operations.
 Some industry leaders are also adding large-scale battery deployments for energy storage

-I write on this blog once per week on tech, startups or environmental technology.
+I write on this blog about tech, startups or environmental technology.
 You can subscribe by RSS or email.

 - Academic Papers (3)